MasterVentures/cea-docs/docs/api/asyncapi.md

 #### `publish` Operation

+##### Message

 *Exchanges can use this channel to stream symbols orderbook*

-##### Message

-*Current asks and bids for the specified symbol*

 ###### Payload